Rehabilitation, Mobility, ADLs, and Interdisciplinary Care

 |---|---|

-| Nursing | 24-hour safety, monitoring, positioning, education, bladder and bowel plans, skin protection, medication reinforcement |
+| Nursing | 24-hour safety and monitoring, positioning, education, bladder/bowel plans, skin protection, medication reinforcement |

-| Physical therapy | Bed mobility, transfers, gait, balance, endurance, device selection |
+| Physical therapy (PT) | Bed mobility, transfers, gait, balance, endurance, assistive-device selection |

-| Occupational therapy | Activities of daily living, upper extremity function, cognition in tasks, visual-perceptual strategies, home equipment |
+| Occupational therapy (OT) | ADLs, upper-extremity function, cognition in tasks, visual-perceptual strategies, home equipment |

-| Speech-language pathology | Swallowing, aphasia, dysarthria, cognition, communication supports |
+| Speech-language pathology (SLP) | Swallowing, aphasia, dysarthria, cognition, communication supports |

-| Nutrition | Calorie needs, tube feeding, texture restrictions, diabetes or heart-healthy diet support |
+| Nutrition | Calorie needs, tube feeding, texture restrictions, diabetes or heart-healthy diet |

-| Case management/social work | Post-acute placement, benefits, transportation, caregiver support, community resources |
+| Case management / social work | Post-acute placement, benefits, transportation, caregiver support, community resources |

-| Pharmacy/provider team | Secondary prevention, anticoagulation timing, spasticity, pain, depression, sleep, medication safety |
+| Pharmacy / provider team | Secondary prevention, anticoagulation timing, spasticity, pain, depression, sleep, medication safety |

 ADLs and nursing reinforcement

-Nursing interventions should match deficits.
-For hemiparesis, protect the shoulder, position the limb, use gait belts and assistive devices, and avoid pulling on the affected arm.
+Match interventions to deficits.
+For hemiparesis, protect the shoulder, position the limb, use a gait belt and assistive devices, and never pull on the affected arm.
 For neglect, place key items on the affected side when safe and coach scanning.
 For aphasia, use yes/no questions, picture boards, gestures, writing, and extra response time.
-For dysphagia, follow the ordered diet and supervision level exactly.
-For fatigue, schedule therapy and care with rest periods rather than labeling the patient unmotivated.
+For dysphagia, follow the ordered diet texture and supervision level exactly.

 Choosing the next level of care